alexandre-hallaine/Rainfall/bonus0/walkthrough.md

 0xbffff738 - 0xbffff6f0 = 48 (72 in decimal)
 ```

 Furthermore, we can see that our buffer is located at `0x16(%esp),%eax`.
-Since there is 72 bytes for the stack, our buffer will therefore requiere 50 bytes (72 - 22) before reaching `ebp`.
+Since there is 72 bytes for the stack, our buffer will therefore require 50 bytes (72 - 22) before reaching `ebp`.

 Since our goal is to overflow the stack until we reach the return address of the main function, we need to add another 4 bytes to go from `ebp` to `ebp + 4` (the return address).
 So a total of 54 bytes (50 + 4).